Teodors Zaļkalns: Biography

 In 1920, he returned to Latvia, lived and worked in Riga where he founded the artists' association Sadarbs.
 He participated in the competitions for two monuments of Riga, the Brothers' Graves (1921–1922) and the Freedom Monument (1922–1929), but lost in the competition with Kārlis Zāle.
 He wrote a collection of poetry called "Poems" which were published in 1924.

 In 1930, he Latvianized his surname from Grīnbergs to Zaļkalns.

 He created busts of the writer Jānis Akurāteras (1929) and poet Aspazija (1931), the tombstone of the poet Jānis Poruks in the Meža cemetery in Riga and the Fricis Bārda monument in the Umurgas cemetery.
 In Kazdang, a monument carved by him to Yuri Māteru was installed, and in Plācī a tab for those who fell in the First World War (1931).

 A multi-meter sculpture of a pig, which could also be perceived as a symbol of Latvian bacon, was planned to be installed in the Central Market in 1937, but this plan was not implemented.

 In 1938, a monument to Atis Kronvalds designed by him was unveiled at the then Writers' House in Sigulda.

-After the Second World War, There are different views on the activity of the professor in the Soviet-occupied Latvia, because he cooperated with the Soviet authorities.
-The Soviets glorified him and he did not object.
+After the Second World War, he cooperated with the new authorities Soviet-occupied Latvia.
+The Soviets glorified his works and he did not object.
 Immediately after the restoration of Soviet power in 1944, Załkalns became a member of the Union of Artists.
-During 1994-1958 he was head of the Faculty of Sculpture of the Art Academy of Latvia and its professor since 1947.
+Fron 1947 to 1958 he was head of the Faculty of Sculpture of the Art Academy of Latvia and its professor since 1947.
 He was elected a Deputy of the Supreme Soviet of the Latvian SSR from 1947 to 1953 and a member of the Academy of Arts of the Latvian SSR from 1947.
-He was awarded several honorary titles: Peoples' Artist of Latvia (1945), People's Artist of the USSR (1957) and Hero of Socialist Labor (1971).
+He was awarded several honorary titles: Peoples' Artist of Latvia (1945), People's Visual Artist of the USSR (1957) and Hero of Socialist Labor (1971).